 We are committed to increasing global vaccination coverage and supporting sustainable vaccination programs that expand access and uptake.
-Vaccines not only need to be made available in communities, but need to be administered to people so they are immunized—whether in a rural village, an urban clinic, or somewhere in between.
-Product attributes such as heat-stability, doses (single or multiple doses in a vial), vial size, and vial technology (such as temperature monitoring) can make it easier for public health systems to manage vaccination and for community health care workers to vaccinate people in unique geographies and resource-limited environments.
+Certain product attributes can make it easier for public health systems to manage vaccination programs and for community health care workers to vaccinate people in unique geographies and resource-limited environments.

-We are proud to be engaging with the global health community to help address such challenges through the MSD-Wellcome Trust Hilleman Laboratories, a unique and creative partnership founded in 2009 with co-funding from our company and Wellcome Trust.
-Headquartered in New Delhi, India, Hilleman Laboratories is an innovative research and development center focused on increasing global health impact by developing high-quality, affordable vaccines tailored for lower-income settings (including countries eligible for support from Gavi, the Vaccine Alliance).
+We are proud to be engaging with the global health community to help address such challenges through the MSD Wellcome Trust Hilleman Laboratories, a unique and creative partnership founded in 2009 with co-funding from our company and Wellcome Trust.
+Headquartered in New Delhi, India, Hilleman Laboratories is a research and development center focused on enabling increased immunization rates through innovative vaccine science and technology that can help improve the design and affordability of vaccines for lower-income settings (including countries eligible for support from Gavi, the Vaccine Alliance).

-Hilleman Laboratories is pursuing exciting and innovative vaccine development to combat two high-burden, life-threatening diseases—diarrhea and bacterial meningitis—for which vaccine use is still limited in lower-income countries, or for which vaccines do not exist.
-For protection against diarrhea, Hilleman Laboratories is developing an affordable, heat-stable rotavirus vaccine, an affordable cholera vaccine to help increase global supply, and vaccines against diarrheal pathogens for which vaccines are not yet available, enterotoxigenic Escherichia coli (ETEC) and Shigella.
+Hilleman Laboratories’ current portfolio consists of pursuing vaccine development to combat two high-burden, life-threatening diseases—diarrhea and bacterial meningitis.
+For protection against diarrhea, Hilleman Laboratories is testing innovations to help improve vaccine implementation of lyophilized vaccines, pursuing development of an affordable cholera vaccine in support of global cholera prevention and control, and researching vaccines against other diarrheal pathogens for which vaccines are not yet available, enterotoxigenic Escherichia coli (ETEC) and Shigella.

 Additionally, Hilleman Laboratories is developing an affordable, first-of-its-kind polyvalent conjugate vaccine to protect against five types of meningococcal disease (A, C, Y, W, X).
-Hilleman Laboratories pursues its work in strong collaboration with governmental and nongovernmental organizations spanning global public health, science, technology, and the vaccine industry, including for example, the World Health Organization, Gavi, UNICEF, vaccine manufacturers, and many others.
+Hilleman Laboratories pursues its work in strong collaboration with government and non-government organizations, spanning global public health, science, technology, and the vaccine industry, including, for example, the World Health Organization, Gavi, UNICEF, vaccine manufacturers, and others.